fbpx Skip to Content

 I love knitting shawls and always have.
 For the longest time, though, I wasn’t quite sure how to wear knit shawls after I had finished making them.

-After some trial and error, though, I found a few shapes I really like and ways to wear them that work well for me.
+After some trial and error, though, I found a few shapes I really like and different ways to wear them that work well for me.
 Here are three of my favorites.

 The Crescent Shawl – Wear Knit Shawls With Ease